Elizabeth Barlow Rogers: Cityscape Institute

 Cityscape has made only fitful progress in achieving its goal, as Ms. Rogers concedes.
 The institute and its founder have become mired in dozens of messy battles with city bureaucrats over designs for light poles, plans to reroute traffic and other issues.

 The institute formally ceased operating in 2006.

 Bard Graduate Center

-In 2001, Rogers founded a program in Garden History and Landscape Studies at the Bard Graduate Center, New York, which she directed until 2005.
+In 2001, Rogers set up a program in garden history and landscape studies at the Bard Graduate Center, New York, and directed it until 2005.

 Foundation for Landscape Studies

 In 2005, Rogers established the Foundation for Landscape Studies, whose mission was, according to its website, "to foster an active understanding of the importance of place in human life."
 Among its activities was the publication of thirty-five issues of the biannual journal Site/Lines, edited by Rogers.
 The foundation ceased operating in 2021.